oznogon/cc-srd5/README.md

 > **WARNING:** This is a work in progress, and I provide no guarantees or legal protections that it is safe or legal to use.
 Using this work as a source for a commercial product might expose you to liability from one of the demonstrably worst-behaving corporate owners in gaming.
 I am not a lawyer, and this is not legal advice; consult a lawyer before using this *SRD*.
 >
-> Any terms in this document not owned by me, or are not otherwise freely available or openly licensed content compatible with the CC-BY-4.0 license, are used unintentionally from the source document.
+> Any terms in this document not owned by me, or are not otherwise freely available or openly licensed content compatible with the CC BY 4.0 International license, are used unintentionally from the source document.
 I will remove them immediately when I find them and upon request, especially if you are the person who left them in by mistake in the first place or a representative of their publisher.

 ### Rules omitted from the source